Ruth

-Ruth Name Meaning: Origin and Significance
+Ruth Name Meaning: Origin & Significance

-Ruth Name Origin and Meaning
+Ruth Name Origin & Meaning

-Hebrew Root and Word
+Hebrew Root & Word

-Pronunciation and IPA
+Pronunciation & IPA

 The name Ruth is pronounced as “rooth” or “rooth-uh” in English.
 The IPA (International Phonetic Alphabet) transcription for the name is /ruθ/ or /ruθə/.
 The “th” sound is pronounced as in “think” or “thought.”
-It is important to note that the pronunciation of the name may vary depending on the language and accent of the speaker.
+It is important to note that the pronunciation of the name may vary depending on the language & accent of the speaker.

 Ruth in the Bible